Replacing a Gibson adjustable bridge

 A lot of weight.
 And a lot of holes that need to be filled before you can go much further.

-It still has lacquer on it - the difference in color is a suntan line.
+It still has lacquer where the bridge was - the difference in color is a suntan line.

 Step One is to cover all the holes on the inside.